 In my 20s, I felt that I had figured out life, and there’s not much to think and explore.
 I was unconsciously following a path that was laid out before me.
 It was simple – compete to get a quality education, work in the corporate business sector, make money, get married, buy a house and a car, raise a family, and you’re all set.

 I blindly followed this path for a couple of years.
-I got a degree in Computer Science, acquired a high paying job with a giant corporate company in India, married a beautiful girl, and had two children.
+I got a degree in Computer Science, acquired a high-paying job with a giant corporate company in India, married a beautiful girl, and had two children.

 Everything was going according to the plan, but I was not happy.
 There was a feeling of emptiness.
-When you’re young, facing challenges every day seems exciting, but as you age, you get tired of the same shit happening over and over again.
+When you’re young, facing challenges every day seems exciting, but as you age, you get tired of the same stuff happening over and over again.
 It feels like you’re stuck in a never-ending mazing.

 Working long hours, I could not spend time with my family.
 This affected my relationship with my wife, children, parents, and friends.
 I couldn’t make time for myself.
 Over time, I became depressed and angry.
 The situation was so bad that even my children were terrified to come near me.